JPLee01/Machine_Learning_and_Statistics/README.md

-  LICENSE     |    MIT License for the project scikit-learn.ipynb | Jupyter Notebook created to explain the *scikit-learn* library in Python scipy-stats.ipynb | upyter Notebook created to explain the *scipy-stats* library in Python README.md   |    This file; A Description of the Assessment and Instructions
+  LICENSE     |    MIT License for the project scikit-learn.ipynb | Jupyter Notebook created to explain the *scikit-learn* library in Python scipy-stats.ipynb | upyter Notebook created to explain the *scipy-stats* library in Python README.md   |    This file; A Description of the Assessment and Instructions for how to run the notebooks requirments.txt | A text file explaining how to run the notebooks with minimal configuration

-## 3 scikit-learn library
+## 3 scikit-learn Library
 ------------------------------------------------------------------------------------------------

-## 4 scipy-stats library
+## 4 scipy-stats Library
 ------------------------------------------------------------------------------------------------

 ## 5 Problem Statement